twisted/klein/docs/introduction/1-gettingstarted.rst

     **This document is still a work in progress.** Please comment on `the GitHub PR <https://github.com/twisted/klein/pull/38>`_ with any inaccuracies, comments or suggestions.

-Klein is a micro-framework for developing production ready web services with Python, built off Werkzeug and Twisted.
+Klein is a micro-framework for developing production-ready web services with Python, built off Werkzeug and Twisted.
-The purpose of this introduction is to show you how to install, use and deploy Klein-based web applications.
+The purpose of this introduction is to show you how to install, use, and deploy Klein-based web applications.

 This Introduction